thisconnect/port/readme.md

 ### Method: Port.write

-Sends a paket containing one or many messages to Pd's [netreceive].
+Sends a packet containing one or many messages to Pd's [netreceive].

 WARNING: write does not check if the write socket is ready and may error!